AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 ### @api tag

-The `@api` tag indicates the code is part of the public API and is subject to the [Magento Backward Compatibility Policy](https://developer.adobe.com/commerce/contributor/guides/code-contributions/backward-compatibility-policy/).
+The `@api` tag indicates the code is part of the public API and is subject to the [Backward Compatibility Policy](https://developer.adobe.com/commerce/contributor/guides/code-contributions/backward-compatibility-policy/).

 The `@api` tag can be applied to a constant, a method, or to the entire class/interface.
 If the `@api` tag is applied at the file level, then all methods within the file are part of the public [API](https://glossary.magento.com/api).